 The Members of the Board are paid only one annual fee according to their role so that no overlapping fees will be paid.
 In addition, it was decided that an attendance allowance of EUR 600 be paid for each meeting and an attendance allowance of EUR 600 be paid for Committee meetings as well.

-Information on Board and Committee fees paid in 2018 is available in the Remuneration Statement 2019.
+- Information on Board and Committee fees paid in 2020 is available in the Remuneration Report 2020.

 Principles of remuneration concerning the members of the Shareholders’ Nomination Board